Molypermalloy powder core: Production

+Use

 Toroidal powder cores are used in the development of a subgroup of microelectronics known as inductors, transformers and electronic filters.

 An MPP core possesses many positive magnetic qualities which makes it more optimal to use in the creation of such devices.
 A few of its properties include: low eddy current losses and hysteresis, low permeability changes in high temperatures, high Curie temperature, high electrical resistivity at operating frequency and exemplary inductive stability under both AC and DC currents.

 MPP cores are primarily used in inductors that require a core to have higher saturation point while maintaining other valuable magnetic properties.
-A standard MPP core saturates at around 0.75 Tesla.
-A ferrite core saturates at around 0.45 Tesla.
+A standard MPP core saturates at around 0.75 tesla.
+A ferrite core saturates at around 0.45 tesla.
 Molypermalloy powder cores are commonly used in the making of: flyback transformers, resonant circuits, quartz filters, loading coils, choke coils, pulse transformers, and other industrial and military circuits.